sanjeeb2000/Hand-written-digit-recognition-from-scratch-/README.md

-## Neural Network Digit Classifier
+## Hand written digit recognition using Neural Network

 This repository contains Python code for a simple neural network digit classifier implemented from scratch using Numpy.
 The neural network is trained on the MNIST dataset, a large database of handwritten digits.
 The model uses a shallow neural network architecture with one hidden layer and ReLU activation functions.